rtomayko/rack-cache/doc/configuration.markdown

 reverse/FILO order (i.e., the block declared last runs first) until a _transitioning statement_ is encountered.
 Transitioning statements are suffixed with a bang character (e.g, `pass!`, `store!`, `error!`) and cause the current event to halt and the machine to transition to the subsequent event; control is not returned to the original event.
+The [default configuration](#default) includes documentation on available transitions for each event.

+The `next` statement can be used to exit an event block without transitioning to another event.
+Subsequent event blocks are executed until a transitioning statement is encountered:

     on :fetch do
       next if response.freshness_information?